fpereiro/proof/notes.md

 f        none    P0, L, L                                o
 ```

+b -> ee0 0 -> ee0 0 -> ee0 0 -> ee0 0   -> ee0 0 1 -> ee0 0 1 -> ee0 0 1 -> ee0 0 1 -> ee0 0 1
+       o        q          q          q         p        p        p           f            f

+ee0 0 1 -> ee0 0 1   -> ee0 0 1 0 -> ee0 0 1x0 -> ee0 0 1x0 -> ee0 0 1x0 -> ee0 0 1x0 -> ee0 0 1x0
+      f            f          o          o            q              q              q              q

+- The machine starts at mconf `b` and never goes back into it.
-- multiple symbols seen can map to a set of operations.
+- Multiple symbols seen can map to a single set of operations.
-- set of operations can be empty! but the m-conf is changed.
-If in this case it changed to the same m-conf, proven circle machine if it gets to that configuration!
+- Set of operations can be empty! but the m-conf is changed.
+If in this case it changed to the same m-conf, you can prove that you have a circle machie if it gets to that configuration!
-- What symbols can f see?
+- What symbols can mconf `f` see?
+- `o` starts the first time seeing the first 0 (the one next to the second schwa).
+If it sees 0, it goes to `q`.
+- `q` goes two to the right if it sees a number (and it calls itself again, in that case).
+During the first time, it will go two to the right and see the second zero.
+Then it will call itself again, go two more to the right, and then it will be two spaces to the right of the last 0.
+Then it will see an empty square and print a 1, then go one to the left, then go to `p`.
+- `p` will start on the blank square between the last 0 and the one just printed by `p`.
+In this case, it will go two to the left and call itself.
+It will then be on the blank square between the two 0s.
+It will see a blank square, so it goes two to the left and calls itself again.
+Then it will be standing over a schwa.
+In this case, it goes one to the right, to the square with the first 0, and calls `f` (the last mconf).
+- `f` will see a 0, in which case it goes two to the right and calls itself.
+It will then see the second 0.
+It will go two to the right and call itself.
+Then it will see the first 1.
+Then it will go two to the right and call itself.
+Then it will see an empty square and then it will print a 0, then go two to the left (back to the first 1) and call `o`.
+- `o` now sees a 1 for the first time.
+It marks